 Take a selfie with your Apple headphones

-Your Apple headphones double as a iPhone camera remote.
-To take a picture using your headphones, aim your phone, and then push the + button on the your Apple earbuds remote while the camera app is open.
+Your Apple headphones double as an iPhone camera remote.
+To take a picture using your headphones, aim your phone, and then push the + button on your Apple earbuds remote while the camera app is open.
 You can also use the play/pause button in the middle of the remote to start/stop recording video when in video mode.

 Stream audio from Safari while using other apps